open62541pp/open62541pp/doc/guide/wrapper.md

 Wrapper types in **open62541pp** provide a modern C++ interface to native open62541 objects.
 They maintain full compatibility with native types while adding features like RAII and pointer interconvertibility.

-All wrapper classes derive from opcua::Wrapper.
-The template type opcua::TypeWrapper extends opcua::Wrapper class to safely copy, move and delete native types with heap-allocated memory.
+All wrapper classes are based on opcua::Wrapper.

 ## Access native object